 The sculpture is extremely significant because it is believed to be the only existing public statue of a named living female black person in the UK.

-CONSIDERATION.
 Put yourself in the place of others, show empathy and respect.
-Never be judgmental.
+Never be judgemental.

 Floella Benjamin - written on the plaque in Exeter University.